pecrow/minecraft-scripts/README.md

+## So.... trying to curl/wget/etc the url for https://www.minecraft.net/en-us/download/server/bedrock is now resulting in a access denied, thus the download/update no longer works.
+I'll try to come up w/ another workaround and update back.

 ## What is this?

   This is a small collection of tricks to automatically manage a Minecraft (Bedrock) server running on Linux with out the need of maintenance.